raspberrypilearning/pixel-art-reveal/en/quiz1/question_2.md

   --- feedback ---

   Close!
 It's true that the Scene view perspective can be changed manually or via the Scene gizmo.
-The player will see the perspective of the camera, which could be different to the scene view.
+The player will see the perspective of the camera, which could be different to the Scene view.
 This is not the only difference though.

   --- /feedback ---